yushi2006/AuditGPT-RAG/README.md

 Your web browser will automatically open to the application's URL (e.g., `http://localhost:8501`).

-## 📸 Demo

-To showcase the project, you can:
-1. Run the application locally.
-2. Use a screen recording tool (like OBS Studio, Kap, or ScreenToGif) to record yourself uploading documents and asking questions.
-3. Upload the recording as a GIF and replace the placeholder image at the top of this README.

 ## 💡 Future Improvements & Scalability

 This project serves as a strong foundation.
 Potential future enhancements include:
 *   **Persistent Vector Store**: Save the ChromaDB index to disk to avoid re-processing documents on every run.
-*   **Integration with SharePoint/OneDrive**: Add a document loader to connect directly to cloud storage.
-*   **Microsoft Teams Integration**: Deploy as a native Teams bot using the Microsoft Bot Framework.
 *   **User Authentication**: Add a login layer to manage access for different users or teams.
-*   **Deploying a Local LLM**: For maximum security, replace the OpenAI API call with a locally-hosted LLM like Llama 3 or Mistral 7B.

 ---